taralipscombe/Monster/README.txt

 Ensure Java 17 is installed on the machine;
-In a new Terminal window, open the zip folder by typing "unzip eba82_tli88_Project.zip" Then get into the directory by typing "cd eba82_tli88_Project" Then type "java -jar eba82_tli88_MonsterFighter.jar" and play!
+In a new Terminal window, open the zip folder by typing "unzip eba82_tli88_Project.zip" Then get into the directory by typing "cd Monster-main" Then type "java -jar eba82_tli88_MonsterFighter.jar" and play!

 Have fun playing!;